craigthomasfrost/cfdesigner.github.io/_posts/2014-12-04-on-branding-or-lack-thereof.md

 The majority of the designers I have an affinity with also happen to be fantastic writers, and the ways in which I identify  them are far more nuanced than a mark.
 It should be noted that the majority, yet again, do not have marks—or at least, no longer have them, presumably having reached a similar conclusion to mine.

-Those identifications are as subtle as their tone, or use of language; their advocating or rejection of the oxford comma; their typeface and layout choices, and how those inform my reading.
+Those identifications are as subtle as their tone, or use of language; their advocating or rejection of the Oxford comma; their typeface and layout choices, and how those inform my reading.

 It could be argued, then, that a brand is much less a specific asset, such as a mark or logotype, than a nuanced unique identifier.
 More akin to recognising a loved ones voice than their face.
 The voice can affect us in ways the face cannot, and can do so regardless of proximity.